diptanil98/Ecommerce/README.md

 # 🛍️ E-Commerce Platform

-A modern, full-stack e-commerce application built with React, Node.js, and MongoDB.
-Supports user authentication, product management, payments, and admin dashboards.
+A modern, full-stack e-commerce application built with React, Tailwind CSS, TypeScript, Node.js, and MongoDB.
+Supports user authentication, product management, checkouts and  payments.

 ![Project Preview](https://via.placeholder.com/800x400?text=E-Commerce+Screenshot)
 *(Replace with an actual screenshot or GIF of your project)*